-42 This night was observed by ההה for bringing them out from the land of Egypt: this is the night to be observed by all the Children of Israel in their generations.
-43 And יהוה said to Moses and Aaron, אמו this is the ordinance of the Passover: No stranger will eat it: 44 But every man's servant that is bought for money, after you have circumcised אחה, then he will eat it.
+Exodus 12:42 This night was observed by ההה for bringing them out from the land of Egypt: this is the night to be observed by all the Children of Israel in their generations.
+43 And יהוה said to Moses and Aaron, זאת this is the ordinance of the Passover: No stranger will eat it: 44 But every man's servant that is bought for money, after you have circumcised אתה him, then he will eat it.
 45 A foreigner and a hired servant will not eat it.
-46 In אחה one house it will be eaten; you will not carry any of the meat out of the house; neither will you break any of the bones.
+46 In אתה one house it will be eaten; you will not carry any of the meat out of the house; neither will you break any of the bones.
 Prophecy Fulfilled-Ex.
 12:46 Not a bone of the Lamb to be broken-John 19:31-36.
 C-MATS

-Question: How did Yahshua, our Passover lamb, fulfill this scripture?
-John 19:31 Now it was the day of Preparation, and the next day was to be a special Sabbath.
-Because the Jews did not want the bodies left on the crosses during the Sabbath, they asked Pilate to have the legs broken and the bodies taken down.
-32 The soldiers therefore came and broke the legs of the first man who had been crucified with Yahshua, and then those of the other.
-33 But when they came to Yahshua and found that he was already dead, they did not break his legs.
-34 Instead, one of the soldiers pierced Yahshua' side with a spear, bringing a sudden flow of blood and water.
-35 The man who saw it has given testimony, and his testimony is true.
-He knows that he tells the truth, and he testifies so that you also may believe.
-36 These things happened so that the scripture would be fulfilled: "Not one of his bones will be broken", 37 and, as another scripture says, "They will look on the one they have pierced."
+Question: How did Yahusha, our Passover lamb, fulfill this scripture?
+John 19:31 The Jews therefore, because it was the preparation, that the bodies should not remain upon the stake on the Sabbath day, for that Sabbath day was a high day, besought Pilate that their legs might be broken, and that they might be taken away.
+32 Then came the soldiers, and broke the legs of the first, and of the other which was crucified with him.
+33 But when they came to Yahusha, and saw that he was dead already, they broke not his legs: 34 But one of the soldiers with a spear pierced his side, and came there out blood and water.
+35 And he that saw it bore record, and his record is true: and he knows that he said true, that you might believe.
+36 For these things were done, that the scripture should be fulfilled, A bone of him shall not be broken.
+C-MATS

-47 All the congregation of Israel will celebrate אתו אוו אוו (him).
-48 And when a stranger settles with אתן you and keeps the Passover to ליהוה, let all his males be circumcised first and then let him come and keep it; and he will be as one that is born in the land: no uncircumcised person will eat it.
+Exodus 12:47 All the congregation of Israel will celebrate אתו it (him).
+48 And when a stranger settles with אחד you and keeps the Passover to ליהוה, let all his males be circumcised first and then let him come and keep it; and he will be as one that is born in the land: no uncircumcised person will eat it.
 49 The same laws will be for him that is native and the stranger that settles among you.
-50 So the Children of Israel did all as commanded by אתר יהוה Moses אתר יהוה and Aaron.
-51 It came to pass the very same day, brought אתר יהוה the Children of Israel out of the land of Egypt by their armies.
+50 So the Children of Israel did all as commanded by אחד יהוה Moses אחד יהוה the Children of Israel out of the land of Egypt by their armies.
 C-MATS

 Question: Who brought the Israelites out of Egypt?
 Both את lead the Children of Israel out of the land of Egypt together manifesting physically as the cloud by day and pillar of fire by night that lead them...
-Father is represented by FIRE and את Yahshua by the CLOUD, the same manifestation when Abraham was making covenant with the Yah-head that passed over the sacrifices in Gen 15:17.
+Father is represented by FIRE and את Yahusha by the CLOUD, the same manifestation when Abraham was making covenant with the Yah-head that passed over the sacrifices in Genesis 15:17 It came to pass, when the sun went down and it was dark that a smoking furnace and a flaming torch passed between those pieces of meat.
 C-MATS